message/iata/PA.md

 - This does not apply to:
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival;
 - nationals and residents of Panama, arriving from a country other than Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe, with a negative COVID-19 antigen or NAAT test taken at most 72 hours before departure.
 5. A completed "Declaracion Jurada de Salud" must be presented upon arrival.
-The form can be obtained at <a href="https://www.panamadigital.gob.pa/">https://www.panamadigital.gob.pa</a>
+The form can be obtained at <a href="https://www.panamadigital.gob.pa">https://www.panamadigital.gob.pa</a>
+6. Residency permits issued by Panama that expired after 1 July 2021 are accepted for entry until 30 April 2022.